 Dramatic play is one of my favorite things to do with my children.
-Since my boys love going to the pumpkin patch, I was excited to see how they would play in their very own pumpkin patch in the backyard.
+Since my boys love going to the pumpkin patch, they were super excited to set up a pumpkin patch pretend play area in the backyard.
 They loved it, and it provided many opportunities for them to practice critical social and thinking skills as well.

 There is so much important development that happens when young children are allowed to use their imaginations through dramatic play.
 Dramatic play helps them to develop creative thinking, problem solving, language and cooperation skills, just to name a few.
 I love to set up a dramatic play environment and invite them to explore and interact.